alirezaeiii/Hilt-MultiModule-Cache/README.md

 #### Feature module

-The `:feature_list` module is an [com.android.library](https://developer.android.com/studio/projects/android-library) which is the feature module.
+The `:feature_list` module is an [com.android.library](https://developer.android.com/studio/projects/android-library) which is a module containing a specific feature, isolated from the rest in accordance with business logic.

 ## Testing